Traveling has always been one of my passions. It exposes us to new cultures and experiences and makes the world a more tolerant place.

 From the Key Vista parking lot, you’ll have a few trail options, but they all lead to the main trail that will take you to the observation tower, the Gulf of Mexico, and eventually to Anclote Gulf Park.

-To make the hike from the Key Vista Park entrance to the Anclote Gulf Park and back will take about an hour, but will certainly depend on how often you stop to admire the scenery and wildlife.
-There are plenty of distractions along the way including a climb to the top of the observation tower, so you could easily spend a couple of hours here.
+The hike from the Key Vista Park entrance to the Anclote Gulf Park and back takes about an hour, but will certainly depend on how often you stop to admire the scenery and wildlife.
+There are plenty of distractions along the way, including a climb to the top of the observation tower, so you could easily spend a couple of hours here.

 We also noticed several strategically placed benches along the trail if you need to take a break or are just looking for a scenic spot to read a book or take in the coastal views.